 2020 marks 75 years since the end of the Second World War.
 To commemorate this important year, the NSW Government is interviewing WWII veterans about their experiences.
 Read our 75th Anniversary Stories.

 Hewn from surrounding bush sandstone by 5756 Pte.
 W. T. Shirley as a memorial to his fallen comrades in the Australian Imperial Force (A.I.F.), the Sphinx is approximately 1/8th the size of the Great Sphinx, located on Egypt’s Giza Plateau.

 Pte.
-William Shirley was a patient of the Lady Davidson Convalescent Hospital for returned First World War Australian veterans.
-He sailed to war in January 1916 and served with the 13th Btn A.I.F. (the “Two Blues” – as a result of the Battalion’s two tone blue colour patch).
-Like many of his comrades at Lady Davidson, he suffered from gas inflicted during the fierce battles on the Western Front with the added complications of a tuberculosis infection.
+William Shirley sailed to war in January 1916 and served with the 13th Btn A.I.F. (the “Two Blues” – as a result of the Battalion’s two tone blue colour patch).
+Upon returning to NSW, he was a patient at the Lady Davidson Convalescent Hospital for returned Australian First World War veterans.
+Like many of his comrades at Lady Davidson, he suffered from gas inflicted during the fierce battles on the Western Front, with the added complications of a tuberculosis infection.

 The memorial is located near the North Turramurra Gate and the Lady Davidson Private Hospital.

 Lest we forget.
-1914-18.